Coyote Point Recreation Area Limited Reopening

 The Promenade area and ramp, used by windsurfers and other water sports enthusiasts, will be open, as will be the launch ramp at the Coyote Point Marina.

-The playgrounds and fitness center have reopened.
+The playgrounds and outdoor fitness center are opened.
 Reservation picnic sites remain closed.
 The Knoll parking lot is closed, but all other lots are open.
 Some restrooms throughout the park will be available for use.
 Vehicle entrance fees are to be paid using the iron ranger or a Ventec machine.

 Learn more about the limited reopening of San Mateo County Parks »